eXept Software AG Logo

 o clone

-return a copy of the receiver
+Return a clone-copy of the receiver

 o copyFrom: start to: stop